 I’ve always loved Tokyo: the street-side food stalls of Yurakucho, the dingy, narrow alleyways of Golden Gai, the upscale boutiques of Ginza, the skyscrapers of Shinjuku—all of it!
-That’s not to say everything about the capital of Japan sends us into euphoria.
+That’s not to say everything about the capital of Japan will send every traveller into euphoria.

-Case in point: the weather.
+Case in point: the weather in Tokyo.
 Although there’s certainly worse weather in Asia (hello, monsoon season in Southeast Asia!), there are times when you might be wishing you’d just stayed at home and delayed your trip to Tokyo for another month or two.

 Don’t let the ever-changing Tokyo weather get to you!
 Plan out your trip with our complete guide to the best time to visit Tokyo…